 Dependent clauses need support of independent clauses

 Since a dependent clause can’t stand as a sentence, avoid it as a sentence unless you’re using it for some effect in informal writing.
 Or else you’ll leave a trail of sentence fragments.
-William Safire put this succinctly about dependent clauses: “A dependent clause is like a dependent child: incapable of standing on its own but able to cause a lot of trouble.”
+William Safire put this succinctly about dependent clauses:

 But dependent clauses thrive in company of independent clauses, adding complex information to the sentence.
 Compare the above dependent clauses with the following sentences, which are a result of combining them with independent clauses.
 Such insertion of dependent clauses into other clauses is also called embedding of clauses.
 Note that the subject and verb of the independent clause are different from those of dependent clause.